ukhas/habcloud-infra/monitoring/README.md

  * logstash-forwarder on each host, to a central logstash server
  * heka can read log files and write to elasticsearch directly (apparently more performant too)
- * syslog on each host sends logs to syslog-ng which sends to logstash. can't deal with log files, only syslog entries, though. might be OK.
+ * syslog on each host (or each application directly) sends logs to a central syslog-ng which sends to logstash (and can also archive the log files, compressed on disk).
+Can't deal with log files, only syslog entries, though.
+   Might be OK.
- * syslog-ng (or perhaps others) can send logs to riemann which can write to elasticsearch.
+ * syslog-ng (or perhaps others) can send logs to Riemann which can write to elasticsearch.
 This seems an unusual approach though.
 Riemann seems more designed to input the events that would otherwise generate a line in a log file.

-We probably then want to aggressively remove log files from disk on the hosts.
+At the moment I'm leaning towards configuring each hosts' syslog to forward all logs to a central syslog-ng, have all applications send their logs to the local syslog rather than files, and then have syslog-ng archive the logs and send them to a single logstash instance.
+This way we get archived logs in a central location for "traditional" usage (zgrep...) and still have all the logs in ElasticSearch and Kibana.
+The only downside is that everything has to send messages to syslog and we basically can't deal with logfiles generated locally.

 ### Metrics Choices